 A recurring tweet from the @MarquetteU account for those inevitable tense moments at the end of Marquette men’s basketball games.

 It’s true, Marquette students get LIMO (Local Intercampus Mobile Operation) rides all over campus and to the train and bus station for fall, spring and Easter breaks.
-This vintage photo is from 1990.
+This photo is from 1990.
 Learn more here.

 12. Ring Out Ahoya!